 Government and politics

-Run on a presidential form of government, the democratic Dominican Republic has Legislative and judicial branches also exist; the president supervises administration in addition to head of state.
+Run on a presidential form of government, the democratic Dominican Republic has Legislative and judicial branches; the president supervises administration in addition to being the head of state.

 Administrative divisions